Aloha and welcome!

 A: Observe.
 See and understand that an online class is fundamentally different from a traditional F2F class.
 Perhaps the most profound difference is that no one is standing in front of you telling you what to do, how to do it, and when to do it.
 But the good news is that all this information is accessible 24/7 via your smartphone, tablet, or notebook.
 Read.
 All guidelines and directions.
 Reading is like turning on your headlights on a dark road with no streetlights.
 Reading and following directions is the single most important key to survival and success.
 It doesn’t have to be tedious or time-consuming.
 By logging in throughout the day for brief or longer sessions, you can easily keep up with the workflow.
 With mobile communication devices, you can do it from anywhere at any time.

 Learn.
 It seems obvious, but the purpose of education is to learn, and some environments are more conducive to personal growth than others.
 In our lifetime, college will probably be one of the most stimulating.
 This is where our ideas and values, our sense of what’s real and fake, right and wrong, good and bad, beautiful and ugly, worthwhile and worthless, will be challenged and changed forever.
 With every bit of new knowledge, we will change.
 Thomas Kuhn uses the term “paradigm shift” to explain what happens when an anomaly, a new idea, enters the picture and forces us to revise our views.
-Thus, look at the ideas presented in this and all our other course as potential anomalies, as keys to continually redefine our view of the world and our place in it.
+Thus, look at the ideas presented in this and other courses as potential anomalies, as keys to continually redefine our view of the world and our place in it.